PHPSocialNetwork/phpfastcache/README.md

 ---------------------------
 Not a "Traditional" Caching
 ---------------------------
 phpFastCache is not like the traditional caching methods which keep reading and writing to files, sqlite or keeping open massive amounts of connections to memcache, redis, mongodb...
-Also, when you use Memcache / Memcached, your miss hits will be reduced.
-Different from the usual caching methods you'll find everywhere on the internet, the phpFastCache library reduces high I/O load, and is faster than the traditional caching methods by at least ~7 times.
+Also, when you use high performances drivers, your miss hits will be drastically reduced.
-However, when you still want to use traditional caching methods, we support them too.
+Slightly different from the usual caching libraries you will find everywhere on the internet, the phpFastCache library reduces the I/O and CPU load as much as possible.

 ```php
 use Phpfastcache\CacheManager;